 2.4 Emergency Meetings.
-In the case of an actual emergency, the Mayor, or in the Mayor's absence, the President of the Council, may call an emergency meeting on less than 24 hours notice.
+In the case of an actual emergency, the Mayor, or in the Mayor's absence, the President of the Council, or in the Mayor's and President's absence, a quorum of the city council may call an emergency meeting on less than 24 hours notice.
 The minutes of the meeting shall describe the emergency justifying less than 24 hours notice.
 (ORS 192.640(3) An attempt must be made to contact the media and other interested parties to inform them of the meeting.
 Such contacts may be by telephone, e-mail, facsimile, or other electronic means.